Oscar-Oliveira/Python-3/Temp/_Output.md

 print(third.my_multiplier(15, 10))

 ```
-### This is a module DocString
+### DocString

 ```
 """
+DocString
-This is a module DocString
+This is a dummy DocString for this module
 - Execute (on script folder):
     $ python
     $ import _10_docString